orifha003/AFRICA-TOURISM-WEBSITE/miscellaneous/ReadMe.md

 30/03/26
 - links of social media platforms added footer in all pages

+01/04/26
+- edits nav in the footer for all pages

 ## References
 - Reserve, L. S. G., 2016. travelplusstyle.
 [Online] Available at: https://www.travelplusstyle.com/wp-content/gallery/lion-sands-private-game-reserve/fisheaglevillapoolfiredeck-060338.jpg